Arizona Elk

 As summer settles in across northern Arizona, elk shift into predictable patterns centered around food, water, and temperature.
 Bachelor groups of bull elk are generally separate from the nursery groups during summer but start to spend time closer to the cows as the rut approaches in September.
 You will most often find them at higher elevations where daytime temperatures are cooler and forage is abundant.
 Lush grasses, forbs, and new growth on the edges of meadows become prime feeding areas, especially at sunrise and sunset when elk are most active.
 During the heat of the day, elk typically bed down in shaded north-facing slopes or dense stands of vegetation.
 These areas provide relief from the oppressive summer sun and protection from incessant insects like gnats, flies, and mosquitoes.
 Water becomes a daily necessity this time of year, so sources like springs, stock tanks, creeks, and seeps are reliable places to look, especially in the early morning or evening hours.

-This time of year the bull elk’s antlers are still covered in velvet as they grow up to one inch per day making them the fastest growing bone tissue on earth!
+This time of year the bull elk’s antlers are still covered in velvet as they grow up to one inch per day, making them the fastest growing bone tissue on earth!
 As they grow, the elk’s antlers are filled with blood vessels and nerve endings so they are extremely delicate to the touch.
-This forces bulls to rely on heavy cover, or wind in more open country to relieve themselves from insects constantly trying to snack on the fresh growth.
+This forces bulls to seek heavy cover or breezy open country where wind helps reduce biting insects.